gwkkwg/asdf-install/website/source/tutorial/old-index.md

 #### Loading ASDF automatically

 We want to make sure that ASDF is loaded whenever we start our Lisp.
 For this we'll use an _initialization file_.
 Most Lisps will read and execute the contents of a certain file on startup.
-This file is usually located in your home directory and might be called `.clinit.cl` (for Allegro Common Lisp), `.cmucl-init` (for CMUCL), `.lispworks` (for Xanalys LispWorks), `.clisprc` (for CLISP), or `openmcl-init.lisp` (for OpenMCL).
+This file is usually located in your home directory and might be called `.clinit.cl` (for Allegro Common Lisp), `.cmucl-init` (for CMUCL), `.lispworks` (for Xanalys LispWorks), `.clisprc` (for CLISP), `openmcl-init.lisp` (for OpenMCL), or `.scl-init` (for the Scieneer CL).
 Consult your Lisp's documentation for details.

 Open this file (create it if it doesn't exist) and add this line